RECIPES & STORIES

 After allowing the garbanzo beans (or black beans) to cool I transfer them to them into Ziplock Twist n' Loc containers with screw lids.
 Each container holds 2 cups of cooked beans.

 The 4 pounds of uncooked garbanzo beans, which cost about $5, will end up being 22 cups of cooked chickpeas or 11 - 2 cup containers.
 Rounding up the cost of all those chickpeas is about 45 cents per container.
 The containers themselves cost about $1 each, but you get to reuse them over and over again as they are really easy to clean.
 Over time that cost will work out to be nothing.
 I used to use glass jars for storing cooked food, but they are harder to stack, clean and the metal tops end up rusting.
-That’s why I’m such a big fan of this new design, even though they are plastic.
+That’s why I’m such a big fan of this new design.

 You might be wondering what I’m going to do with all of these garbanzo beans.